 Hospital services.
 There are two broad categories of hospitals in Ireland in terms of ownership and control.
 There is minimal difference between the first two categories in modern times.

-HSE hospitals are owned and fully funded by the Health Service Executive.Voluntary hospitals are funded by the HSE and state, but are for historical reasons owned by private bodies.
+HSE hospitals are owned and fully funded by the Health Service Executive.
+Voluntary hospitals are funded by the HSE and state but are for historical reasons owned by private bodies.
 In most cases, the hospitals were founded in the 18th and 19th centuries by religious and charitable bodies.
 Some are incorporated by charter.
 Some are run by boards appointed in whole or in part by the Department of Health.

 HSE hospital services are provided in HSE-owned hospitals and voluntary public hospitals.
 Both types of hospitals provide private healthcare with both public and private beds.

 Some hospitals are general hospitals catering for a range of services.
-Others are specialist or acute hospitals dealing with particular types of illness and needs including cancer hospitals, psychiatric hospitals and maternity hospitals.
+Others are specialist or acute hospitals dealing with particular types of illness and needs, including cancer hospitals, psychiatric hospitals and maternity hospitals.

 The general and regional hospitals provide a range of services.
 Smaller local hospitals may provide more limited services.
-They will transfer patients to a general or regional or specialist hospital as required.
+They will transfer patients to a general regional or specialist hospital as required.

-Generally a GP referral is required for hospital services.
+Generally, a GP referral is required for hospital services.
 There may be waiting lists for non-emergency services.

 The entitlement to inpatient and outpatient services applies generally to residents.

-- Most general hospitals and some specialist hospitals have an accident and emergency department.
-Patients may attend without GP referral.
+Most general hospitals and some specialist hospitals have an accident and emergency department.
+Patients may attend without a GP referral.
 There is a €100 fee on the first visit.
 The €100 fee does not apply to

 - medical card holders,